RepGhost: A Hardware-Efficient Ghost Module via Re-parameterization: Related Work

 \subsection{Structural Re-parameterization}

-Structural re-parameterization is generally to transform the more expressive and complex architecture at training time into a simpler one for fast inference.
-ExpandNets\cite{guo2020expandnets} re-parameterizes the linear layers in the model into several continuous linear layers during training.
-ACNet\cite{ding2019acnet} and RepVGG\cite{ding2021repvgg} decompose a single convolutional layer into a training-time multi-branch block.
-For example, one such training-time block in RepVGG contains three parallel layers, \(i.e.\), 3x3 convolution, 1x1 convolution and identity mapping, and an add operator to fuse their output features.
-During inference, the fusion process can be moved from feature space to weight space, resulting in a simple block for inference (only one 3x3 convolution)\cite{ding2021repvgg}.
-This motivates us to design light-weight CNNs with efficient inference architectures using this technique.
+Structural re-parameterization is generally to transform the more expressive and complex architecture at training time into a simpler one during inference, thus improving performance without any extra inference cost.
+ExpandNets~\cite{guo2020expandnets} expands the linear layers in the model into several continuous linear layers during training.
+ACNet~\cite{ding2019acnet} and RepVGG~\cite{ding2021repvgg} decompose a single convolutional layer into a training-time multi-branch block.
+For example, one such training-time block in RepVGG contains three parallel layers, $i.e.$, 3$\times$3 convolution, 1$\times$1 convolution and identity mapping, and an add operator to fuse their output features.
+During inference, the fusion process can be moved from feature space to weight space, resulting in a simpler block for fast inference (only one 3$\times$3 convolution)~\cite{ding2021repvgg}.
+Recently, this technique is also employed by MobileOne~\cite{vasu2023mobileone} to improve performance and design mobile backbones with large FLOPs for the powerful NPU in iPhone12.

-Recently, structural re-parameterization technique is also employed in MobileOne\cite{vasu2022improved} to remove shortcut (or skip connection) and design mobile backbone for the powerful NPU in iPhone12 with large FLOPs.
-In this paper, however, we note that shortcut is necessary and will not bring much time-cost in extremely light-weight CNNs (See Sec. \ref{subsec.ablation}).
-We utilize re-parameterization technique to realize feature reuse implicitly by replacing the inefficient concatenation operator in Ghost module, which makes our RepGhostNet more efficient on computation-constrained mobile devices.
+All of these works build~/~have their CNNs firstly, and then utilize structural re-parameterization technique to improve the performance, $e.g.$, for existing CNNs~\cite{ding2019acnet,guo2020expandnets} and specially designed CNNs with only 3$\times$3 convolution~\cite{ding2021repvgg} or without shortcuts~\cite{vasu2023mobileone}.
+However, instead of merely utilizing re-parameterization for performance gain, this paper explores to use this technique to reuse features implicitly and simplify network topology for fast inference.